CloudI/CloudI/src/lib/cpg/README.md

 Erlang processes and each group exists within a scope.
 A scope is represented as an atom which is used to locally register a cpg Erlang process using `start_link/1`.
 For a given cpg scope, any Erlang process can join or leave a group.
-The group name is a string (list of integers) due to usage of the trie data structure, but that can be changed within the `cpg_constants.hrl` file.
+The group name is a string (list of integers) due to the default usage of the trie data structure, but that can be changed (see the **Usage** section above).
 If the scope is not specified, the default scope is used: `cpg_default_scope`.

 In the example, both the process group "Hello" and the process group "World!" are created within the `groups_scope1` scope.
 Within both progress groups,